 Dealers make a great deal of their income from money they receive from trade-ins, finance charges, extended warranty sales, rust proofing, accessories and other things that they convince an uninformed buyer to purchase.
 They will also offer zero down auto loans, and some dealers even offer a car loan without checking an applicant’s credit score to make the sale because they make money on the car sale, and they do not worry about whether you can afford the high-interest loan.

 There are some key things you can do to avoid getting caught in these tricks.
 First, make sure you always read the fine print.
-On TV, this will sometimes mean recording commercials and pausing or rewinding.
-It’s amazing, but it is legal for advertisers to put these legal statements in small print so that it can hardly be read.
+On TV, this will sometimes mean recording commercials and then pause or rewind them to review.
+It is amazing, but it is legal for advertisers to put these legal statements in small print so that it can hardly be read.

 Also, remember to look for footnotes about the information you read in ads.
 For example, an ad for auto financing may tell you that you can get a 1.9% APR, but if there is an asterisk on this sentence, you need to read the footnote.
 Often, it will say that you must be a qualified buyer or that you need approved credit for this deal.
 You get reeled in by the amazing APR, but do you have perfect credit?
 Most people don’t, so they won’t be able to qualify for these so-called fabulous deals.
 Here are a few other tricks and scams that are often advertised to customers.